A Global Translation and Transcreation Initiative

 TECHNOLOGY

-This initiative is designed for seekers, scholars, and techies.
-It requires importing each word of the Guru Granth Sahib to form a complete and comprehensive dictionary (etymology, grammar, meaning).
+This initiative is designed for seekers and scholars alike.
+It requires exploring each word of the Guru Granth Sahib to form a complete and comprehensive dictionary (etymology, grammar, meaning).

-A live, searchable website in Panjabi (Gurmukhi script) and English displays what the user desires to see, from annotations to meanings at different levels.
+Our live, searchable website in Panjabi (Gurmukhi script) and English displays what the user desires to see, from annotations to meanings at different levels to commentary.

-By leveraging best-of-breed 3rd party technologies and intelligent integrations, we enable research, meaning, and commentaries curation across multiple dimensions: language, aesthetics, musicology, history, culture, and philosophy.
+By leveraging an interdisciplinary and collaborative research process our project discusses everything from word meanings to commentaries across multiple dimensions: language, aesthetics, musicology, history, culture, and philosophy.

 Milestones